zero-to-mastery/resources/README.md

 - [**Interviewing for Coding Jobs**](HowtoInterviewforCodeJobs.md): A page of resources about preparing for the job market.

 - [**JavaScript Resources**](JavaScript.md): A list of resources for learning JavaScript.

-- [**MOOCs (Massive Open Online Courses)**](moocs.md): Showcasing effective online courses that covers areas such as Full-Stack development, Front-End development, Computer Science, or even a little of everything!

 - [**Mobile App Development**](MobileAppDevelopment.md): A curated list of useful resources for mobile app development (for Android, iOS, Windows, or any other mobile system